signal18/replication-manager/README.md

 failover-restart-unsafe = false
 ```

-A user can force switchover or failover by ignoring those checks via the
+A user can force switchover or failover by ignoring the replications checks via restarting monitoring with:
 ```
-rplchecks=false
+check-replication-state = false
 ```

-flag or via the console "Replication Checks Change" button.
+or via the HTTP interface "Replication Checks Change" button.

 Per default Semi-Sync replication status is not checked during failover, but this check can be enforced with semi-sync replication to enable to preserve OLD LEADER recovery at all costs, and do not failover if none of the slaves are in SYNC status.